9843112922/genai-internship/README.md

 - Estimated trip cost
 - Local food recommendations

 This enhancement helps users discover popular local dishes and food specialties at their travel destination, making the travel experience more informative and enjoyable.

+## Day 30 (10/06/2026)

+# AI Travel Planner & AI Personal Assistant

+Performed testing and validation of both applications using Streamlit.

+## Activities Completed

+* Tested AI Travel Planner application
+* Tested AI Personal Assistant application
+* Verified user inputs and AI-generated outputs
+* Checked different features and workflows
+* Confirmed application functionality

+## Technologies Used

+* Python
+* Streamlit
+* Groq API

+## Completed Work

+Both applications were tested successfully in Streamlit.
+The user interface, inputs, and AI-generated responses were verified to ensure the applications are working correctly.
+Testing was completed to validate the overall functionality of the projects.